Prithviraj Sukumaran: Established actor (2009–2012)

-In 2009, the success of Prithviraj Sukumaran's Puthiya Mukham (directed by Diphan) was a major turning point in the actor's career and led to him being branded as a superstar.
+In 2009, the success of Prithviraj Sukumaran's Puthiya Mugham (directed by Diphan) was a major turning point in the actor's career and led to him being branded as a superstar.
 His other releases in 2009 were Robin Hood (directed by Joshy) and the anthology film Kerala Cafe.
 In 2010, Sukumaran's notable films were Pokkiri Raja and Anwar, directed by Amal Neerad.
 He played the antagonist in Mani Ratnam's Raavanan in 2010 alongside actor Vikram who played the main protagonist.
 His performance was critically acclaimed.
 In the same year, Prithviraj debuted in Telugu cinema in the film Police Police.

 In 2011, Prithviraj produced his first film, the multilingual Urumi.
 His other releases included City of God, Manikyakallu, Veettilekkulla Vazhi and Indian Rupee.
 Critics praised Prithviraj for his performance in Indian Rupee, a critic at Nowrunning.com, called it his "careers best performance".
 In 2012, his releases included Hero, Molly Aunty Rocks! and Ayalum Njanum Thammil, along with cameo roles in Aakashathinte Niram.
 He also made a special appearance in Anjali Menon's Manjadikuru.

+In Ayalum Njanum Thammil, Prithviraj portrayed Dr. Ravi Tharakan, an irresponsible young doctor who undergoes a profound transformation under the mentorship of a senior physician.
+His restrained and emotionally nuanced performance received widespread critical acclaim, with several critics describing it as one of the finest performances of his career.
+The role earned him the Kerala State Film Award for Best Actor (shared with Celluloid).

 In that same year, Prithviraj debuted in Hindi cinema through Aiyyaa, starring alongside Rani Mukerji.